2 March 2020

 Anchor has the highest proportion of good or outstanding care homes among all large providers

-Home Manager Alison Fryer was also praised for her exceptional leadership which had focused on developing a culture where residents’ needs and aspirations were prioritised.
+In January 2019 Northbourne care home in Gateshead, was commended for their village hub with its own cinema, hair salon and pub, as were other activities for the residents.
+Home Manager Alison Fryer was praised for her exceptional leadership which had focused on developing a culture where residents’ needs and aspirations were prioritised.

 This came just one week after Anchor's Birkenhead Court in Birkenhead was rated as outstanding in October, also receiving outstanding ratings in three of the five categories and being praised for having its own pub, sweet shop, which is used for reminiscence sessions, cinema, library and indoor garden, all of which were created by Caretaker Paul Todd.

 That month Mill View in Bradford also received an outstanding rating for the high quality person-centred care it provides.
 The focus of the party to celebrate the rating was in its 1950s diner, which was officially opened by an Elvis Presley-lookalike.

 Anchor’s Care Services Director Mark Greaves said the homes achieved the top rating thanks to a lot of hard work and commitment of the staff in the care homes as well as the care quality teams supporting them.